|

 38.

-36. Leaving Highwaters we headed out the pole line to Ocean Pond, the newbies using their newfound water skipping skills to cross an open river blocking the path.
+36. Leaving Highwaters we continued East on the pole line to Ocean Pond, our newbies used their newfound water skipping skills to cross an open gully that was blocking the path.

 35.